EasyRPG/buildscripts/windows/README.md

 This bootstraps vcpkg and builds all required libraries.

+Please note that this can take a long time.

+## Precompiled libraries

+Instead of compiling you can obtain [precompiled libraries from our CI system].

-## After compiling
+## After compiling (or extracting the precompiled onces)

 Use vcpkg in combination with CMake.

-When not using the Visual Studio generator open a Visual Studio command prompt beforehand.
+When CMake is not detected open a Visual Studio command prompt beforehand.

 For 32bit:

+    cmake . -A Win32 -B build-win32^
-    cmake -DSHARED_RUNTIME=OFF -DVCPKG_TARGET_TRIPLET=x86-windows-static^
+      -DVCPKG_TARGET_TRIPLET=x86-windows-static^
       -DCMAKE_TOOLCHAIN_FILE=[VCPKG_PATH]\scripts\buildsystems\vcpkg.cmake^
       -DCMAKE_BUILD_TYPE=[BUILD_TYPE]

 For 64bit:

+    cmake . -A x64 -B build-x64^
-    cmake -DSHARED_RUNTIME=OFF -DVCPKG_TARGET_TRIPLET=x64-windows-static^
+      -DVCPKG_TARGET_TRIPLET=x64-windows-static^
       -DCMAKE_TOOLCHAIN_FILE=[VCPKG_PATH]\scripts\buildsystems\vcpkg.cmake^
       -DCMAKE_BUILD_TYPE=[BUILD_TYPE]

-Replace ``[VCPKG_PATH]`` with the path to vcpkg (you find in this folder) and ``[BUILD_TYPE]`` with Debug, Release or RelWithDebInfo.
+Replace ``[VCPKG_PATH]`` with the path to vcpkg (you find in this folder) and ``[BUILD_TYPE]`` with ``Debug``, ``Release`` or ``RelWithDebInfo``.
 This is even needed when generating Visual Studio Projects, otherwise the wrong library versions are selected because not all have a debug suffix.

+The Visual Studio project files are in ``build-win32`` and ``build-win64``.

+[precompiled libraries from our CI system]: https://ci.easyrpg.org/view/Toolchains/job/toolchain-windows